 Stand in an upright position, with knees slightly bent.
 Bend through the hips and spine.
 Let your arms hang down to the floor.
 Reverse the movement by going up through your spine.
 Straighten out the hips and legs, and then return to the standing position.
 Repeat the movements.

 Perform one set of 2 reps, with a 5-second hold at the end.
 The intensity is light.
 This exercise is designed to help with spine movement and to stretch out the hips and the hamstring areas.
 You are looking to do a static stretch in the bottom position or working on the mobility in certain areas, specifically the spine.

 #4 – Walk Out

 Stand in an upright position.
-Place your hands on the floor, then hand walk forward into the plank position and return back to a standing position.
+Place your hands on the floor, then hand-walk forward into the plank position and return to a standing position.

-Perform 1 set of 5 reps in a smooth controlled movement, with a good stop at the end position.
+Perform one set of 5 reps in a smooth, controlled movement, with a good stop at the end position.
 The intensity is light.
-This exercise works on stretching out the hamstrings and glutes, and activating the muscles in the core abdominal areas and shoulders.
+This exercise works on stretching out the hamstrings and glutes and activating the muscles in the core abdominal areas and shoulders.